NightSpaceGTT/NightOnlineDownloader/README.md

 **Before launching the web-server**

  - Install the project
- - Open the bat named "install.bat"
+ - Open the bat named "install.bat" / on linux open a Terminal at the floder & do "npm i"
  - -->

 **In [./src/js/script.js](https://github.com/NightSpaceGTT/NightOnlineDownloader/blob/main/src/js/script.js) :**